 A visit to Gardens by the Bay Cloud Forest is one that will be hard to forget.
 Housed within a 58-metre high columnless glass dome, the breathtaking attraction highlights the fragility of the world’s Cloud Forest.

 What exactly is a Cloud Forest?
-These are forests found in certain regions of the world where mountains rise up to 3,000 metres resulting in forests persistently blanketed in mist and fog.
+These are forests found in certain regions of the world where mountains rise to 3,000 metres resulting in forests persistently blanketed in mist and fog.

 To view them, you would need to travel to the inaccessible reaches of Central and South America, the Caribbean and Africa – or you could visit Gardens by the Bay Cloud Forest.